Ramaiya Vastavaiya: Production

 The filming began on 1 August 2012 in Mumbai.
 The film had also completed a schedule in Himachal Pradesh.
 It had been announced that the film would be a remake of director Prabhu Deva's Telugu Film directorial debut Nuvvostanante Nenodantana.
-It was declared a flop by Box Office India.
+It was declared a hit by Box Office India.

 Soundtrack

 The first song promo of the film was released on 10 May 2013, under the title of "Jeene Laga Hoon", sung by Atif Aslam and Shreya Ghoshal.
 The song was uploaded on the Tips Music Films YouTube channel (tipsmusic), and the full soundtrack was released on 28 May 2013.
 All songs of this album are composed by Sachin–Jigar, and all lyrics of the songs are written by Priya Saraiya.

 The film score is composed by Sandeep Shirodkar.